-The Europol Regulation provides any individual the right to obtain information (Art.
+The Europol Regulation provides any individual with the right to obtain information (Art.
 36) on whether or not personal data relating to him or her are processed by Europol, to ask for rectification, erasure and restriction (Art.
 37) of such data and, more in general, that his or her data are processed in accordance with data protection principles (Art.
 28), notably in a fairly and lawful way.

-At the same time, the Europol Regulation further reinforces the police cooperation in criminal matters in the area of Freedom, Security and Justice (AFSJ).
+At the same time, the Europol Regulation further reinforces police cooperation in criminal matters in the area of Freedom, Security and Justice (AFSJ).

 Taking over the data protection supervision of Europol, the EDPS - in full synergy and cooperation with national supervisory authorities - will ensure that the right balance is found between data protection rights and the key public interest of security.